What is Burn Rate, and Why Does It Matter for Startups?

 In the startup world, there’s always an overwhelming sense of urgency.
 The competition is fierce, and the pressure to grow rapidly is often insurmountable.
 This can lead to burnout, not just for your team, but for your wallet as well.

 Startups, especially in the early stages, often face pressure to scale quickly to attract investors or gain market share.
-This urgency leads to spending sprees—marketing, hiring talent, building out technology—without fully analyzing the consequences.
+This urgency leads to spending sprees—marketing, hiring talent, building out technology—without fully understanding the consequences.
 The hope is that more investment will come, but too often, the race to burn through money ends in exhaustion, with no returns in sight.

 Fundraising Fatigue: The NEnding Cycle